thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 ### Delete Manual Bindings.

-Now that we have our bindings and components being generated for us, we can delete our component interfaces that have provider functions.
+Now that our bindings and components are being generated for us, we can delete our component interfaces that have provider functions.

-In my previous implementation, each module was responsible fro creating it's own DI compoment.
-The shared module then adds all these SuperType Components to the parent/final compoment for each platform component.
-This is a bit painful and can easily get ouf of hand as your project grows. 😮‍💨
+In my previous implementation, each module was responsible for creating its own DI component.
+The shared module then added all these SuperType Components to the parent/final component for each platform component.
+This is a bit painful and can easily get out of hand as your project grows. 😮‍💨

 ![SharedComponent](https://github.com/user-attachments/assets/1941b434-dd31-49d6-a265-92f893bb2739)